Hi, I’m Alyssa! AKA, The PCOS Nutritionist Alyssa!

 I’m a Registered Dietitian dedicated to helping you eliminate your PCOS symptoms with sustainable and realistic nutrition changes.

-PCOS Overnight Oats are quickly becoming one of my favorite breakfasts.
-They’re super quick and easy to make in advance so you can prep once and have a healthy breakfast ready to enjoy all week long.
+PCOS Overnight Oats are one of my favorite breakfasts.
+They’re super quick and easy to make in advance, allowing you to meal prep once and have a healthy breakfast ready to enjoy all week long.

 Why You’ll Love These PCOS Overnight Oats

-The basic overnight oats recipe is versatile too!
-You can add different flavor additions to create endless varieties so that it doesn’t get boring either.
+The basic overnight oats recipe is incredibly versatile too!
+You can add different toppings and flavor additions to create endless varieties so that it doesn’t get boring either.

 In addition to being tasty, overnight oats have lots of health benefits for polycystic ovary syndrome (PCOS).
-Insulin resistance is present in approximately 70% of people with PCOS, and is a risk factor for the development of type 2 diabetes and heart disease.
+Insulin resistance is present in approximately 70% of people with PCOS.
+Left untreated, insulin resistance can lead to type 2 diabetes and heart disease.

-Oats are a gluten free whole grain option.
+Oats are whole grains and are naturally gluten free.
 They’re a good source of complex carbohydrates and fiber, both soluble and insoluble fiber.
-Fiber is helpful for balancing blood sugar levels, decreasing cholesterol levels, keeping you feeling full, and improving digestive health.
+Fiber is especially helpful for balancing blood sugar levels, decreasing cholesterol levels, keeping you feeling full, and improving digestive health.

 Research actually shows that oats can lower your risk of diabetes by lowering hemoglobin A1c levels, glucose levels, and insulin levels.
 Oats can also lower your risk of cardiovascular disease because of their ability to lower cholesterol levels, particularly LDL cholesterol (frequently known as the “bad” cholesterol).